New U.S. Congress prepares to undo Obamacare, weigh Trump personnel picks

 For years, Republicans have hammered away at Obamacare, insisting it was unworkable and was hampering job growth.
 With control of Congress and the White House, they will be in a position to enact a repeal bill.

-The Senate will have more than legislation on its hands in the new year.
+The U.S. Senate will have more than legislation on its hands in the new year.

 It has the daunting task of debating and voting on the scores of appointees Trump already has announced to head his Cabinet departments and for other top jobs in the new administration.